Date published: 2021-4-5

-Every day, NPR Music is updating their list of live audio and video streams from around the world.
-It covers a wide variety of musical genres.
+NPR Music also has a great list of live audio and video streams from around the world, covering a wide variety of musical genres.
 Some will require registration or a subscription, but most will be free.

 Check this list from The Guardian for more free streaming operas from major opera houses.

 4 ways to travel the world